Reproducible scientific computing

 Dependency Management

 In any statistical computation, you may rely on various libraries, packages, or external data files.
 Make sure to specify the versions of the software and packages used in your analysis to ensure that others can reproduce your results precisely.
+See the virtual environments for more information on managing dependencies.

 Summary